JBEI/edd/docs/Developer_Setup_Mac.md

 Macs have tools for development freely available, but these tools are not installed by default.
 To ensure the necessary utilities are installed, get XCode from the App Store.
 After launching the XCode app, you should be prompted to install additional components.
-As of OS X 10.9 "Mavericks" or later, and macOS 10.12 "Sierra" or later, the utilites used by EDD can be installed by running `xcode-select --install` from the Terminal.
+With macOS 10.12 "Sierra" or later, the utilites used by EDD can be installed by running `xcode-select --install` from the Terminal.

 ## Homebrew